ghidora77/GEE_Labs_Website/docs/Lab_01.md

 #### Three Layer Color Image

 The image is still the same, although this now has color.
-The number of rows, columns and the size of each pixel remain the same, but unlike the Greyscale, we now have three layers, or bands.
-Each band represents a value in our three primary colors: Red, Green, Blue.
+The number of rows, columns and the size of each pixel remain the same, but unlike the greyscale image, we now have three layers, or bands.
+Each band represents the value in each of the three primary colors: red, green, blue.
 If we look at the size of our matrix, it is now 384x512x3.
-For each row and columns position, we now have 3 separate values between 0 and 255, which blends together into a color that we, as humans, can process.
+For each row and column position, we now have 3 separate values between 0 and 255, which blend together into a color that we, as humans, can process.

 ![im_01_03](im/im_01_03.png)